 When selling cooked food from home, you need to comply with various regulations depending on your location.
 It is essential to research and understand the laws and guidelines set by your local authority or government agency.
 These regulations often include obtaining necessary licenses and permits, maintaining a clean and safe kitchen, conducting regular health inspections, and ensuring proper food handling and storage practices.

-See also How long to cook bone in pork loin roast
+See also How to cook filet mignon medallions

 Can I sell cooked food from my home kitchen?